-While 80% of people report experiencing heel pain, bunions or other painful foot conditions, foot pain is not normal and not something that you should just live with.
-You can prevent foot pain through a few precautions methods that are outlined below:
+With 80% of people report experiencing heel pain, bunions or other painful foot conditions, foot pain is not normal and not something that you should just live with.
+You can prevent foot pain through precautionary measures outlined below:

 - Be aware that your feet change as you grow older.
 The shape of your feet will change, which means that you should be fitted each time you go to buy new shoes.
 Making sure you accommodate the widening of your foot, for instance, means that you will have more comfortable shoes.